Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

-\textbf{\acro generalizes perfectly to longer sequences.} As the length of the input sequence increases, our approach continues to achieve close to 100\% accuracy on this task.
-The \COT-based approaches drop noticeably in their scores with longer input lengths, widening the performance gap.
+\textbf{\acro generalizes perfectly to longer sequences.} As the length of the input sequence increases, our approach continues to achieve close to 100\% accuracy on this task.\footnote{Note that we report aggregate metrics for \acro\ too but the std. dev is zero here} The \COT-based approaches drop noticeably in their scores with longer input lengths, widening the performance gap.